websublime/vagrant-bunker/README.md

     php.pp and django.pp

 > **Note**: on a django project you have to create directory logs on your project directory.
+Add the following two lines to the ini file created by puppet (/etc/uwsgi/apps-available/project-created-ini.ini:
+		chmod-socket = 666
+		chown-socket = www-data:www-data

 All you have to do is to edit the file of your choice adding your project configurations and then ssh to vagrant to apply it.